psf/psf-tuf-runbook/README.md

     !!!                                               !!!
     !!!
 Make sure to read the runbook before        !!!
     !!!   using this program.
 Failure to do so        !!!
-    !!!   will cause PERMANENT key loss.              !!!
+    !!!   will cause PERMANENT key loss and MAY       !!!
+    !!!   leave your HSM in an unusable state.        !!!
     !!!                                               !!!
     !!!
 Hit "y" (case insensitive) to continue.     !!!
     !!!                                               !!!